ManhTrinhNguyen/Linux-OS/README.md

     - OS knows how to handle and translate interactions between apps and devices

   5. Security and Networking
+    ----Security----
-    - For Security : Managing User and Permission.
-Can have multiple user on 1 computer
+    - Managing User and Permission.
+Can have multiple user on 1 computer .
+Each users have their own password so they can do their own stuff
+    - User also have permission : I may have an admin user to allow addminisate and have less privileges user who have less permission so they don't accident break something on OS

+    ----Networking----
+    - Assigning port and ip address
 ```